 The term “car stereo” doesn’t adequately describe what’s in the dash of most new cars.
-Over the past few years, what once was a simple music-making machine has transformed into a full-blown infotainment console with enough power to fly the Starship Enterprise.
-Today, even modest factory-installed units come with touchscreens and Bluetooth, but if you make the jump to an aftermarket deck, it can double as a backup camera monitor, a speakerphone, a navigational tool, or even a movie screen.
+Over the past few years, what was once a simple music-making machine has morphed into a full-blown infotainment console with enough power to fly the USS Enterprise.
+Today, even modest factory-installed units come with touchscreens and Bluetooth, but if you upgrade your deck (factory or otherwise), it can double as a 360-degree camera monitor, a speakerphone, a navigational tool, or even a movie screen.

 How to get CarPlay

 The list of CarPlay-compatible models ranges from basic vehicles to high-end supercars.

 The list of CarPlay-compatible models continues to grow every year.
 They range from relatively basic cars like the Chevrolet Spark to high-end supercars like the Lamborghini Aventador S. Volvo, Honda, Porsche, and Ford are among the dozens of brands that offer CarPlay compatibility.
 Note that some companies make buyers pay extra for the tech, while others bundle it in an expensive option package.

 CarPlay is already a couple of years old, so finding a used car compatible with it is becoming easier.
 For those who don’t want to get a new set of wheels, Alpine, Clarion, Kenwood, Pioneer, and Sony all offer aftermarket in-dash receivers that support CarPlay.